imadalishah/HSI_SemanticSegmentationModels_AD_ADAS/README.md

 ## Contact

-For questions or feedback, please open an issue or contact the authors.
+For questions or feedback, please open an issue here or contact the corresponidng author.